Alex Kirilloff Preview, Player Props: Twins vs. Rays

 Alex Kirilloff At The Plate

-- Kirilloff has 13 doubles, a triple, eight home runs and 26 walks while hitting .265.
+- Kirilloff is batting .266 with 13 doubles, a triple, eight home runs and 26 walks.

-- He has homered in 9.7% of his games this season, and 3% of his plate appearances.
+- In 9.6% of his games this season, he has hit a home run, and 3% of his trips to the dish.

-- Kirilloff has an RBI in 21 of 72 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in two contests.
+- Kirilloff has picked up an RBI in 21 games this season (28.8%), with more than one RBI in seven of those contests (9.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.